ghxiao/drew/README.md

 Introduction
 ------------

-`DReW` is a reasoner for DL-Programs over Datalog-rewritable Descritption Logics.
+- `DReW` is a reasoner for DL-Programs over Datalog-rewritable Description Logics
+	- DL-Programs are a powerful combination of OWL ontology and Datalog (with negation) rules
+	- `DReW` uses [OWL API](http://owlapi.sourceforge.net/) for parsing and managing ontologies
+	- `DReW` uses [DLV](http://www.dlvsystem.com/dlvsystem/index.php/Home) as the backend Datalog Engine
+- `DReW` is open sourced and hosted at <https://github.com/ghxiao/drew>

 Download and Install
 --------------------

 1. Download DLV from <http://www.dlvsystem.com/dlvsystem/index.php/Home>
-2. Download drew-version.zip from <https://github.com/ghxiao/drew/downloads> and extract it
+2. Download drew-_version_.zip from <https://github.com/ghxiao/drew/downloads> and extract it
 3. Set environment variable `DREW_HOME` by `export DREW_HOME=/path/to/drew`

 Command Line Usage